appearin/policy/privacy-policy.md

 > constitutes our legitimate interest cf. GDPR art.
 6 (1) item f.

-* **Public professional information.** We may obtain professional information about you if you have a linkedIn profile.
+* **Public professional information.** We may obtain professional information about you if you have a LinkedIn profile.
 We use this information to assess if we should contact you regarding your company's Whereby account or encourage you to apply for a job at Whereby.
 If you are an appropriate point of contact for your company, or if we wish to